Bi-fold Door Bookshelf

 Recycled Bi-fold Doors Make a Great Bookshelf

 A project like this may seem daunting.
-Breaking the task down into steps, I hope this tutorial will help you make your own bi-fold door bookshelf.
+By breaking the task into steps, I hope this tutorial will help you build your own bi-fold door bookshelf.

-A bookcase like this is useful for corralling your books and displays your decor in a nice way.
+A bookcase like this is useful for organizing your books and displaying your decor.

-It took me weeks to finish this because I worked on it here and there and painted many coats of primer and paint by hand.
-I’m so glad it’s done!
+It took me weeks to complete this because I worked on it intermittently and applied multiple coats of primer and paint by hand.
+I’m pleased it’s done.

 gail